THU-unknown-name/WordTutor/WordDict/README.md

 	+ Input a negative number less than -2 to exit.

 Run Extract.py to Extract the save.txt to dict dir, which writes the details of each word into separate file and writes a total list into WordList.txt

+Run Process.sh to convert utf-8.txt to wordlist.txt for a raw word list Then Run Process.py to Grep the word information and store them into Directory dict

 Grep.py:
 + Info: Default classes to collect information